This collection of pages are specifically for caseworkers and explain the NDIS

 All NSW specialist disability funding will transition to the NDIS by 30 June 2018.
 The focus for NSW is supporting all existing NSW specialist disability clients to transition to the NDIS.
 How and when people with disability can access the NDIS will depend on the type of support they receive now and where they live.
 Current supports will continue until a person has moved to the Scheme and their NDIS plan is in place.

 The NDIA requires consent from each client (or their representative) prior to being able to transition them across to the NDIS.
-Family and Community Services (FACS) has provided the NDIA with consent for all children or young people under the Parental Responsibility of the Minister to transition to the Scheme via a letter to the CEO of the NDIA.
+Communities and Justice (DCJ) has provided the NDIA with consent for all children or young people under the Parental Responsibility of the Minister to transition to the Scheme via a letter to the CEO of the NDIA.

 More information about the NDIS participant phasing process can be found here: NDIS participant phasing.